ShaunBillows/elo-ratings-calculator/README.md

 ##### Method: init

-Initializes the logger with specified log file name and level.
+Initialises the logger with specified log file name and level.

 ###### Inputs: